GENERAL INSTITUTIONAL INFORMATION

 COSMETOLOGY CROSS-OVER COURSE FOR BARBER- 300 CLOCK HOURS

-BARBERING 1500 CLOCK HOURS and BARBERING ONLINE 50%
+BARBERING 1000 CLOCK HOURS

 BARBER CROSS-OVER COURSE FOR COSMETOLOGIST-200 CLOCK HOURS

-SKIN CARE – 600 CLOCK HOURS and SKIN CARE ONLINE 50%
+SKIN CARE – 600 CLOCK HOURS

-NAIL CARE – 600 CLOCK HOURS and NAIL CARE ONLINE 50%
+NAIL CARE – 600 CLOCK HOURS

 The following state Bureau, Board and Council set minimum standards for our programs in accordance with Education Code Section 94316.12: